encode/django-rest-framework/docs/howto/reverse.rst

 Returning URIs from your Web APIs
 =================================

-    "The central feature that distinguishes the REST architectural style from other network-based styles is its emphasis on a uniform interface between components."

-    -- Roy Fielding, Architectural Styles and the Design of Network-based Software Architectures

 As a rule, it's probably better practice to return absolute URIs from you web APIs, e.g. "http://example.com/foobar", rather than returning relative URIs, e.g. "/foobar".

 The advantages of doing so are: